Citation, DOI & article data

 Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5-15 per hundred thousand.

 Boys are five times more likely to be affected than girls.
 Presentation is typically at a younger age than SUFE with peak presentation at 5-6 years, but confidence intervals are as wide as 2-14 years 8.

 Most children present with atraumatic hip pain or limp 3,5-6.
 Some children have a coincidental history of trauma.
-This may precipitate the presentation or precipitated the presentation or the realisation of symptoms that in fact had been longer standing.
+This may precipitate the presentation or the realisation of symptoms that in fact had been longer standing.

 The most useful test to perform to diagnose Perthes is an x-ray pelvis.
 In a small number of patients with Perthes, the x-ray will be normal and persistent symptoms will trigger further imaging, usually an MRI.

 The investigation of atraumatic limp will often include a hip ultrasound to look for effusion.
 It is unlikely (unless the avascular necrosis is established) that ultrasound will pick up AVN.